freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-071.md

 ## Description
 <section id='description'>

+Notice the grey color along the edges of the line.
+Those edges are known as <dfn>borders</dfn>.
+Each side of an element can have a different color or they can all be the same.

-To create a little more room around the menu, add `20px` of space on the inside of the `body` element by using the `padding` property.
+Make all the edges of the `hr` element the same color as the background of it using the `border-color` property.

 </section>